Chdata/Versus-Saxton-Hale/README.md

 Find the line `#define EASTER_BUNNY_ON` in `saxtonhale.sp`, put a ```//``` in front of the ```#define```, and recompile the plugin using include files from a recent snapshot of [SourceMod](http://www.sourcemod.net).

 #### Restore Legacy Mediguns
-'Legacy Mediguns' being Medics granted a custom Kritzkrieg instead of overriding all Medigun attributes.
+Medics were granted a custom Kritzkrieg instead of overriding all Medigun attributes.
 Find the line `#define OVERRIDE_MEDIGUNS_ON` in `saxtonhale.sp`, put a ```//``` in front of the ```#define```, and recompile the plugin using include files from a recent snapshot of [SourceMod](http://www.sourcemod.net).

 #### Compiling